 This page has information about cancer cells and how they are different from normal body cells.
 You can read about

 Normal body cells have a number of important features.
-They can
+They can:

-- Reproduce themselves only when and where they are needed
+- reproduce when and where it's needed

-- Stick together in the right place in the body
+- stick together in the right place in the body

 Cancer cells are different to normal cells in various ways.